yiisoft/yii2/docs/guide/console-fixture.md

 Fixture classes should be suffixed by `Fixture` class.
 By default fixtures will be searched under `tests\unit\fixtures` namespace, you can change this behavior with config or command options.

-To apply fixture, run the following command:
+To load fixture, run the following command:

 ```
-yii fixture/apply <fixture_name>
+yii fixture/load <fixture_name>
 ```

 The required `fixture_name` parameter specifies a fixture name which data will be loaded.
 You can load several fixtures at once.
 Below are correct formats of this command:

 ```
-// apply `users` fixture
+// load `users` fixture
-yii fixture/apply User
+yii fixture/load User

 // same as above, because default action of "fixture" command is "apply"
 yii fixture User

-// apply several fixtures.
+// load several fixtures.
 Note that there should not be any whitespace between ",", it should be one string.
 yii fixture User,UserProfile

-// apply all fixtures
+// load all fixtures
 yii fixture/apply all

 // same as above
 yii fixture all

-// apply fixtures, but for other database connection.
+// load fixtures, but for other database connection.
 yii fixtures User --db='customDbConnectionId'

-// apply fixtures, but search them in different namespace.
+// load fixtures, but search them in different namespace.
 By default namespace is: tests\unit\fixtures.
 yii fixtures User --namespace='alias\my\custom\namespace'

-// apply global fixture `some\name\space\CustomFixture` before other fixtures will be loaded.
+// load global fixture `some\name\space\CustomFixture` before other fixtures will be loaded.
 // By default this option is set to `InitDbFixture` to disable/enable integrity checks.
 You can specify several
 // global fixtures separated by comma.
 yii fixtures User --globalFixtures='some\name\space\Custom'